pegulabs/terms/privacy_policy.md

 Personal Information contained in that SN Account (commonly your real name, email address, profile picture, friends or connections on that SN, groups you've joined on that SN, and other publicly available information you've added to that SN).
-We will use that Personal Information to create your Pegu Account, and store such information on our Service.
+We will use that Personal Information to create your advicedrop Account, and store such information on our Service.
 Some examples of Third Party Information we might use to improve your experience on the Service include:
 * We may check to see if any friends or connections of yours on a SN are also
-* Pegu Members.
+* advicedrop Members.
 If we find a match, we can connect you with those friends
 * automatically.
 We may use friend lists from a SN so that you can choose to
-* share your Pegu Account profile page with those friends using messages
+* share your advicedrop Account profile page with those friends using messages
 * specific to that SN service.

 Please remember that we do not control the privacy practices of these SN